terror/bp/README.md

 usage: bp.py [-h] [--use [NAMES]] [--list] [--interactive] [--save [NAMES]]

 optional arguments:
-  --help, -h                   Show this help message and exit --use   -u        [NAMES]    Use a file template.
+  --help, -h            Show this help message and exit --use, -u [NAMES]     Use a file template.
   --list, -l            List all available templates.
   --interactive, -i     Be prompted for each variable in the files frontmatter.
-  --save  -s        [NAMES]    Save a template in `store`.
+  --save, -s [NAMES]    Save a template in `store`.
 ```